self-actuated/actuated.com/posts/2023-07-31-amd-zenbleed-update-now.md

 Even more dangerous was the claim by The Register that any level of VM isolation prevents the exploit from working.
 This is not true.
 We tested the exploit with a sample GitHub Action running within Firecracker.

+> "If you stick any emulation layer in between, such as Qemu, then the exploit understandably fails."

 We ran a matrix build that creates many VMs running different versions of K3s, then we started a PoC Zenbleed exploit written by [Tavis Ormandy](https://twitter.com/taviso), a security researcher at Google, which scanned for 1000 pieces of data in memory.

 We found that the exploit was able to read the memory of the host system, and that the exploit was able to read the memory of other VMs running on the same host.